aws-samples/chatops-slack/README.md

 Notification type 2: If the code build has failed because of some other reason and it needs troubleshooting.
 ![Notification 2](./assets/OtherFailure.png)

+## Deployment Instructions

+1. Clone repository using below command: git clone “git@github.com:aws-samples/chatops-slack.git“
+2. Creation of zip file containing AWS Lambda code.The AWS Lambda function code for the Checkbuildstatus and ApprovalEmail functionality is to be zipped into notification.zip and approval.zip respectively.
+Below commands can be used: cd chatops-slack/src chmod -R 775 * zip -r approval.zip approval zip -r notification.zip notification
+3. Execution of the first AWS CloudFormation stack file named pre-requisite.yml
+    - Execute the pre-requisite.yml AWS CloudFormation stack: AWSConsole→AWSCloudformation→CreateStack→With New resources→ Next
+    - Select the boxes “Choose an existing template” and “Upload a template file”.
+Click choose file and select pre-requisite.yml.
+    - The stack expects below parameters listed above in the code section.
+    - Select the role which is defined in the pre-requisites section for creating the resources, Click Next → Then click on Submit.
+In the resources and outputs section make a note of the S3Lambda, CKMSKeyArn, CKMSKeyId values that will be used in the following steps.
+4. Zip file upload to the S3Lambda bucket created above
+    - Upload the notification.zip and approval.zip created as a part of the initial steps into the S3Lambda bucket.
+This will be used by the following AWS CloudFormation stack to provision the lambda function.
+5. Execution of the second AWS CloudFormation stack file named app-security.yml
+    - Execute the app-security.yml AWS CloudFormation stack: AWSConsole→Cloudformation→CreateStack→With New resources→ Next
+    - Select the boxes “Choose an existing template” and “Upload a template file”.
+Click choose file and select app-security.yml.
+    - The stack expects below parameters listed above in the architecture section.
+    - Select the role which is defined in the pre-requisites section for creating the resources, Click Next → Then click on Submit.
+6. Testing of the notification setup
+    - Go to AWSConsole→ Amazon SNS → Go to Topics→ Select the topic that ends with LambdaToAWSSlackChatbot → Send Test message.
+    - On successful test message delivery you should see a notification on the slack channel.
+7. Approval flow setup
+    - Choose the vertical ellipsis button on the bottom of the above notification in your chat channel.
+    - In Manage actions, choose Create.
+    - Enter a custom action name E.g: APPROVE.
+This name is a unique identifier for your custom action.
+    - Enter a name for your custom action button E.g APPROVE.
+This name is shown on a button on your notification.
+This name should be 20 characters or less and can incorporate emojis.
+    - For Custom action type, select Lambda action.
+    - Choose Next.
+    - Select the AWS account and region where this is deployed.
+    - Choose Load Lambdas.
+    - In Define Lambda Function, select a Lambda function that ends with ApprovalEmailLambda.
+Then click Next
+    - Then on the Display criteria screen click Save
+    - On clicking Save you should see an APPROVE button created
+8. Approval flow validation
+    - Click on the APPROVE button on slack.
+    - The slackbot should send a notification on the message thread with a confirmation string "Approval Email sent successfully“

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.